S-W-Leong/algorithm-parallelization/README.md

 - [Visualizing Results](#visualizing-results)
 - [File Descriptions](#file-descriptions)

+## ⚠️ Platform Note

+**This project is configured for macOS.** The VS Code task configuration (in `.vscode/tasks.json`) and the Python visualization script (`visualize_performance.py`) are optimized for macOS with Clang/LLVM and Homebrew-installed OpenMP.
+If you're using a different operating system (Linux or Windows), you may need to adjust:
+- Compiler flags in the VS Code build tasks
+- Include/library paths for OpenMP
+- Compilation commands in the visualization script
+- Binary execution paths (e.g., `.exe` extensions on Windows)

+Refer to the platform-specific compilation instructions in the [Building the Programs](#building-the-programs) and [Running the Programs](#running-the-programs) sections for your system.

 ## 🎯 Overview

 The Jacobi method is an iterative algorithm for solving systems of linear equations.
 This project demonstrates: